labex-labs/open-source-labs/python/python-mastery/lab-ex2-2-various-data-analysis-problems/en/step1.md

     return portfolio
 ```

-This code defines a function `read_portfolio` that:
+This code defines a function `read_portfolio` that performs several important tasks:

-1. Opens a CSV file
+1. It opens a CSV file specified by the `filename` parameter.
+The `open` function is used to access the file, and the `with` statement ensures that the file is properly closed after we're done reading it.
-2. Skips the header row
+2. It skips the header row.
+The header row usually contains the names of the columns in the CSV file.
+We use `next(rows)` to move the iterator to the next row, effectively skipping the header.
-3. Creates a dictionary for each data row with keys for 'name', 'shares', and 'price'
+3. For each data row, it creates a dictionary.
+The keys of the dictionary are 'name', 'shares', and 'price'.
+These keys will help us access the data in a more intuitive way.
-4. Converts the shares to integers and prices to floating-point numbers
+4. It converts the shares to integers and prices to floating - point numbers.
+This is important because the data read from the CSV file is initially in string format, and we need numerical values for calculations.
-5. Adds each dictionary to a list
+5. It adds each dictionary to a list called `portfolio`.
+This list will contain all the records from the CSV file.
-6. Returns the complete list of dictionaries
+6. Finally, it returns the complete list of dictionaries.

 Now let's create a file for the transit data.
 Create a new file called `readrides.py` with this content: